smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 --------------------------------------------------------------------------------
 #### Equi-joins

 Equi-joins look for equality in a relationship.

-They can be used with `INNER`, `OUTER`, `FULL OUTER`, and `CROSS JOINS`.
-The example below uses the `CROSS JOIN` syntax, but functions like an `INNER JOIN` because the join logic is in the `WHERE` clause.
+Equality predicates can be used with inner and outer joins.
+A `CROSS JOIN` does not have an `ON` clause, but applying an equality predicate in the WHERE clause produces a result logically equivalent to an inner equi-join.

-Note that it's functionally equivalent to an inner join in this context, but it's not the preferred syntax for clarity.
+Here are several examples of an equi-join.

 ```sql
 SELECT  a.ID,